andrewferrier/dotfiles/common/.config/nvim/README.md

 *   Fix chewing up CPU when editing a large gitcommit file
 *   Publish wrapping.lua (with enough testing in place)
 *   Raise/review issue about vim.opt_local and vim.wo equivalence - see lua/filetype/text.lua
-*   Fix issue with '-' from a symlinked file (after opening under symlinked name using fzf)